jbosstools/jbosstools-browsersim/README.md

 The general idea is to keep your 'master' branch in-sync with the 'upstream/master'.

-## Building JBoss Tools Visual Page Editing
+## Building JBoss Tools Browser Simulator

-To build _JBoss Tools Visual Page Editing_ requires specific versions of Java (1.6+) and +Maven (3.1+).
+To build _JBoss Tools Browser Simulator_ requires specific versions of Java (1.6+) and +Maven (3.1+).
 See this [link](https://github.com/jbosstools/jbosstools-devdoc/blob/master/building/readme.md) for more information on how to setup, run and configure build.

 This command will run the build: